Importing service catalog items

 Factors to consider when reimporting services from Remedy Service Request Management

-If you reimport a previously imported service request definition (SRD), all services that use the workflow and questionnaire that were generated from the imported SRD are updated with the updated workflow and questionnaire.
-When reimporting an SRD that has previously been imported, consider the following factors:
+If you reimport a previously imported service request definition (SRD), all services that use the workflow and questionnaire that were generated from the imported SRD, are updated with the updated workflow and questionnaire.
+Upon reimport of an SRD that has previously been imported, you must consider the following factors:

 Scope of reimport

-When you reimport an SRD, not only this SRD is updated, but also all services that use a workflow and questionnaire generated from the reimported SRD.
+Upon reimport of an SRD, not only this SRD is updated, but also all services that use a workflow and questionnaire generated from the reimported SRD.
 All reimported services get a new Pending revision.